 It Motivates Employees

 The low employee engagement rate is a lingering issue in workplaces worldwide.
-According to statistics, only 29% of the U.S. workforce are fully engaged and committed to their organization.
+According to statistics from Gallup, only 36% of the U.S. workforce are engaged and committed to their organization, while 15% is actively disengaged as of June 2021.
 This is mainly because paychecks become their sole motivators in companies that lack a concrete value statement.
 But if they know they’re contributing to a bigger cause, then not only will they work harder, they’ll also feel more connected with the company culture.

 It Fosters Customer Loyalty